maelle/simplymaelle/content/post/2020-02-29-hugo-maintenance.md

 ## Follow Hugo news?

 If you wrote no custom layouts and use a very well maintained theme, you might never need to keep up with Hugo changes yourself.
-However, if you've written Hugo themes, or strive to become a contributor to your theme, you might want to read [Hugo changelogs](https://gohugo.io/news/), follow [Hugo's source repository](https://github.com/gohugoio/hugo), or [Hugo's Twitter account](https://twitter.com/GoHugoIO), etc.
+However, if you've written Hugo custom layouts, or strive to become a contributor to your theme, you might want to read [Hugo changelogs](https://gohugo.io/news/), follow [Hugo's source repository](https://github.com/gohugoio/hugo), or [Hugo's Twitter account](https://twitter.com/GoHugoIO), etc.

 ## Don't live on the edge